ace-n/interview-questions/README.md

 ## Misc. stuff
 ### Credits
-The questions are based off material from the following UIUC courses:
+The questions are based off material from the following [UIUC](https://illinois.edu) courses:
 - CS225 (Data Structures)
 - CS241 (System Programming)
-- CS473 (Algorithms II) courses.
+- CS473 (Algorithms II)

 ### License
 This content is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).